timsneath/udemy_flutter/xylophone/README.md

 ## Limitations

 None.
-Unlike the Xcode version, this doesn't stop one sound to start the next (cool!)
+Unlike the original Xcode version, this doesn't stop one sound to start the next (cool!)